 Consequences of a Sex Crime Conviction

 A sex crime conviction can result in devastating life-long consequences, both personally and professionally.
 An individual convicted of a sex crime often faces a lengthy prison sentence, loss of employment, and mandatory registration as a sex offender.
-It is important to have a knowledgeable and dedicated criminal defense attorney on your side if you are charged with a sexual offense.
+Under Pennsylvania’s Megan’s Law, an individual convicted of an enumerated sex offense in Pennsylvania will be subject to a 15 year, 25 year or lifetime sex offender registration.
+In addition, any individual determined by the court to be a “sexually violent predator” shall be subject to a lifetime sex offender registration even if a conviction for the offense carries a lower registration requirement.
+Therefore, it is important to have a knowledgeable and dedicated criminal defense attorney on your side if you are charged with a sexual offense.

 Bucks County Sex Crimes Defense Lawyer